MateoVR13/MateoVR13/README.md

 - 🎓 Final year Software Engineering student

-- 📊 Focused on Data Science and its applications, specially in the financial sector
+- 📊 Focused on Data Science and its applications, specially in the agriculte sector

-- 💻 Skilled in Python, SQL and R programming
+- 💻 Skilled in Python and SQL

 - 📈 Experienced with machine learning, data analysis and visualization libraries

-- 🔭 Currently exploring financial data applications

-- 🌱 Always learning new data science techniques and tools

 <div align="center">